pypi/warehouse/docs/dev/development/frontend.rst

 Strings in JS can be translated, see the see the :doc:`../translations` docs.

-As part of the webpack build the translation data for each locale in ``KNOWN_LOCALES`` is placed in |warehouse/static/js/warehouse/utils/messages-access.js|_.
+As part of the webpack build,
+the translation data for each locale in ``KNOWN_LOCALES`` is placed in |warehouse/static/js/warehouse/utils/messages-access.js|_.

 A separate js bundle is generated for each locale, named like this: ``warehouse.[locale].[contenthash].js``.

 The JS bundle to include is selected in |warehouse/templates/base.html|_ using the current :code:`request.localizer.locale_name`.

 .. |warehouse/static/js/warehouse/utils/messages-access.js| replace:: ``warehouse/static/js/warehouse/utils/messages-access.js``
 .. _warehouse/static/js/warehouse/utils/messages-access.js: https://github.com/pypi/warehouse/blob/main/warehouse/static/js/warehouse/utils/messages-access.js